Boundary null controllability of degenerate wave equation as the limit of internal controllability: Preliminaries

 where $t\in (0,T)$.
 The previous result establishes that

 an expected fact for hyperbolic equations.
-The next result is known by ``hidden regularity", another inherited property from the hyperbolic equations.
+The next result is known as ``hidden regularity", another inherited property from the hyperbolic theory.
 Like the previous one, these results were also discussed in \cite{cannarsa2015wavecontrol,zhang2017null}.

 \begin{prop} For any weak solution $y$ of \eqref{pb1}, we have $y_x(\cdot,1)\in L^2(0,T)$ and

 \end{prop}